NVIDIA/NeMo/docs/source/asr/example_training_asr_on_kinyarwanda_mcv.rst

     del ssl_model

 When using finetuning you probably will need to change the some hyperparameters from the default config, especially the learning rate and learning rate policy.
-In the experiments below we used `model.optim.sched.name=CosineAnnealing` and `model.optim.lr=1e-3`
+In the experiments below we used *model.optim.sched.name=CosineAnnealing* and *model.optim.lr=1e-3*.

 The figure below compares the training dynamics for three Conformer-Transducer models.
 They differ only by how they are initialized.
 We see that finetuning leads to faster convergence and better quality.
 Initializing from SSL gives lowest WER at earlier stages, but in a longer period it performs worse.

     .. image:: images/kinyarwanda_finetuning.png
         :align: center
         :alt: Training dynamics of Kinyarwanda models trained from scratch and finetuned from different pretrained checkpoints